ketanbhadoriya/WordlDemographicTrends/README.md

 # WordlDemographicTrends
 Project to Analyse the World's Demographic Trends
+Source Code is in file "CodeWDT.R"